FirebaseExtended/mlkit-material-ios/README.md

+UPDATE: This project has been moved to https://github.com/googlesamples/mlkit/tree/master/ios/showcase/vision-showcase as part of the ML Kit's new standalone SDK.
+[Learn more](https://developers.google.com/ml-kit)

 # ML Kit Showcase Apps with Material Design

 These apps demonstrate how to build an end-to-end user experience with [Google ML Kit APIs](https://developers.google.com/ml-kit) and following the new [Material for ML design guidelines](https://material.io/collections/machine-learning/).